 Enrollment of patients > 70 years of age may be allowed after consultation with the Medical Monitor.

 2. Must have recurrent, metastatic, or persistent squamous cell carcinoma, adenosquamous carcinoma, or adenocarcinoma of the cervix that is not amenable to curative treatment with surgery and/or radiation therapy

 3. At least one resectable lesion (or aggregate of lesions resected) of a minimum 1.5 cm in diameter post resection to generate TIL; surgical removal with minimal morbidity (defined as any procedure for which expected hospitalization is ≤ 3 days)

 4. At least one measurable target lesion, as defined by RECIST v1.1

-5. Must have had at least one and no more than three prior systemic chemotherapeutic treatments (such as carboplatin/cisplatin, paclitaxel, and bevacizumab except where there are contraindications) for cervical carcinoma
+5. Cohort 1 and Cohort 2: Progression during or following at least one, but no more than three, prior systemic chemotherapeutic treatments (such as carboplatin/cisplatin, paclitaxel, and bevacizumab except where there are contraindications) for recurrent, metastatic or persistent cervical carcinoma

 7. Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1